Condor-Performance-Modeling/fsl/FSL_USER_REF.md

 The generic form is shown below.
 The order of the sections and clauses is arbitrary.
 What is shown is the recommended convention.

+The conceptual template for a transform specification is shown:

 ```
 transform <name> {
   <prolog section>